Basic Toolbar

 focusgroup="toolbar block"

-Try it: Use ↓ and ↑ to
+Try it: Use and to navigate. and do nothing.

 View source